 Red Jacket is a tiny town located in the state of West Virginia.
 With a population of 525 people and just one neighborhood, Red Jacket is the 193rd largest community in West Virginia.

-Red Jacket is a blue-collar town, with 50.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Red Jacket, you'll notice that it is more blue-collar than most other communities in America.
+50.54% of Red Jacket’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Red Jacket is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Red Jacket who work in teaching (31.18%), management occupations (18.28%), and office and administrative support (0.00%).

-The percentage of adults in Red Jacket with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.08% of adults in Red Jacket have a bachelor's degree or advanced degree.
+The citizens of Red Jacket are slightly less educated than the national average of 21.84% for the average city or town: 14.08% of adults in Red Jacket have a bachelor's degree or advanced degree

 The per capita income in Red Jacket in 2022 was $10,454, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $41,816 for a family of four.
 Red Jacket also has one of the higher rates of people living in poverty in the nation, with 49.80% of its population below the federal poverty line.